cherryaugusta/scroll-cta-highlight-portfolio/README.md

 ## License

-This repository is licensed under the MIT License.
+This project is licensed under the MIT License.

-Copyright (c) 2026 Cherry Augusta

 See the [LICENSE](./LICENSE) file for full details.